KINGALI112/-Object-Relational-Mapping-E-Commerce-Back-End/README.md

 # Contact
-feel free to contact me in case of any query syedali05125569@gmail.com
+feel free to contact me for any questions syedali05125569@gmail.com